Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising: Model's Implementation at Yahoo

 Table~\ref{table::impactoonar} summarizes results for Yahoo display inventory during the 3rd quarter of 2022.
-In Q3 2022 the dynamic floors initiative generated +1.77\% in incremental revenue.
-If we look at the revenue impact by origin, the return coming from clearing auctions in our internal exchange ($YahooX$) increased by 0.41\%, while the revenue from the $ADX$ passback solution increased by 64.48\%.
+In Q3 2022, the floor initiative generated +1.27\% in incremental revenue.
+If we look at the revenue impact by origin, the return coming from clearing auctions in Yahoo's internal exchange ($YahooX$) increased by 0.41\%, while the revenue from the Google $ADX$ outside option solution increased by 64.48\%.
 The dynamics explaining the revenue impact on both exchanges, $YahooX$ and $ADX$, are different.
 If the reader recalls Figure~\ref{fig::biddingdistribution}, raising floors induces DSPs to increase their bids, shifting the bidding distribution to the right.
 However, bids will never be higher than the valuation for the inventory opportunity.
-As a result, the bidder participation declines but at the same time the clearing price of the impressions rises.
-This is what happens in the $YahooX$: there is a 13.86\% drop in the number of impressions served by our exchange and a 16.57\% increase in eCPM, defined as revenue per 1,000 requests.
-The increase in revenue coming from the rise in the number of high bids compensates the lost associated with the impressions drop, leading to an increase in $YahooX$ revenue (+0.41\%).
+As a result, the number of bids above the floor declines but at the same time the clearing price of the impressions rises.
+This is what happens in $YahooX$: there is a 13.86\% drop in the number of impressions served by Yahoo's exchange and a 16.57\% increase in eCPM, defined as revenue per 1,000 requests.
+The increase in revenue coming from the rise in the number of high bids compensates the lost associated with the drop in the number of impressions, leading to an increase in $YahooX$ revenue (+0.41\%).
 The drop in $YahooX$ impressions explains the increase in the number of impressions served by $ADX$ (+39.28\%) and, subsequently, the increase in revenue (+64.48\%).
 Another important metric is the variable \textit{ADX Impressions Share \%}, which measures the ratio between the number of $ADX$ impressions and the total number of impressions.
-This ratio helps us to understand how much Yahoo relies on Google Ad-Exchange in terms of monetization.
+This ratio helps to understand how much Yahoo relies on Google $ADX$ in terms of monetization.
 The \textit{ADX Impressions Share \%} increased considerably (+41.17\%), triggering some discussions among stakeholders about the need (or not) of constraining the number of requests sent to $ADX$.